Peruvian War of Independence: San Martín Abandons Peru

-Simón Bolívar, the Northern Expedition and the consolidation of independence (1823-1825)
+Northern Expedition and independence (1823-1825)

 José María Córdova leading the 2nd Colombian division in the Battle of Ayacucho, painting by Francisco Antonio Cano.

 The end of the war would come with the military intervention of Gran Colombia.
 Following the self exile of San Martin, and the constant military defeats under president José de la Riva Agüero, the congress decided to send a plea in 1823 for the help of Simón Bolívar.
 Bolivar arrived in Lima on 10 December 1823 with the aim of liberating all of Peru.

 In 1824, an uprising in the royalist camp in Upper Peru (present-day Bolivia), would pave the way for the battles of Junín and Ayacucho, respectively under command of Bolivar and General Antonio José de Sucre.
 The battles of Junín and Ayacucho would be the most significant battles of the war of independence.
 The Battle of Ayacucho, led by Sucre and Agustín Gamarra, secured the independence of Peru and the rest of the South American states.

 The campaign of Sucre in Upper Peru concluded in April 1825.
 The war would not end until the last royalist holdouts the Real Felipe fortress in Callao and fortifications around Chiloé would surrender in January 1826.